 The following pictures show steps in recreating these custom items:

 Batch of machined front hub carriers (left).
 These are cast using modern materials/treatment giving a strength approaching that of forgings.
-They take their inspiration from of Lightweight E-Type items albeit modified to accept later sealed-for-life bottom bearings.
+They are exact replicas of Lightweight E-Type items albeit modified to accept later sealed-for-life bottom bearings.

 With the rear hubs installed in the car, the front suspension could be completed.

-The following pictures show my own tank.
+The following pictures show the recreated tank.
 My tank does differ slightly from the original in that the de-aerated oil is stored within the sill in a solid aluminium tank rather than a rubber bag-tank.
-Much head-scratching was called for during the car’s build for a suitable rubber capable of withstanding hot oil at up to 150 C. I decided to take a more secure option!
+Much head-scratching was called for during the car’s build at Jaguar for a suitable rubber capable of withstanding hot oil at up to 150 C. I decided to take a more secure option!
 The tank is capable of holding more than 6 gallons of oil.

 Just in case Malcolm is looking …

-I have previously extolled the virtues of the English craftsmen working at my chosen bodyshop.
+I have previously extolled the virtues of the craftsmen working at my chosen bodyshop – North Devon Metalcraft in Devon, UK.
 One more detail added a few days ago exemplifies the skill of these artisans.
-I reckon the company’s Bob Blake would have approved had he still been around today.
+I reckon Jaguar’s Bob Blake would have approved had he still been around today.

 CAN YOU GUESS WHAT THIS WAS FOR?

-The bonnet of the car has a NACA (National Advisory Committee for Aeronautics) duct.
+The bonnet of the XJ13 has a NACA (National Advisory Committee for Aeronautics) duct.
 It is placed on the driver’s side and close to the leading edge of the bonnet.